aidarwin/aws_croc_captures_to_datalake/README.md

   <dd>Lab 6 - Creating Silver to Gold pipelines</dd>
 </dl>

+## Pandas

+You can use pandas to do simple transformations if you don't have a Spark cluster.

 ## Architecture Diagram

 A diagram of the AWS environment is illustrated below relating AWS resources to equivalent Microsoft resources.